Germany to Luxembourg

 Meanwhile, Sundays are a holiday in Luxembourg, but gas station shops are an exception.
 Some supermarkets stay open until 11 a.m. on Sundays, so plan your grocery run accordingly.

 When relocating, you might face a few protocols that can be annoying.
 Many times, you need to provide proof of your residence in Luxembourg in order to open a bank account or rent an apartment.
-There are, however, relocation companies that can assist you in organizing your affairs accordingly.
+There are, however, relocation packages in company that can assist you in organizing your affairs accordingly.

 If you're an EU national and intend to stay in Luxembourg, you won't require a visa.
 EU citizens are free to relocate and live wherever they want within the EU.
 You only need to register with the local government or submit an application for a residency permit if you want to stay for more than three months.